trauma

 symptoms of trauma

-While everyone responds differently, there are a range of common symptoms that you may experience following a traumatic event.
+While everyone responds to trauma in their own way, there are common symptoms you might experience after a traumatic event.

-Emotional issues such as anxiety, panic attacks, loss of control, feelings of guilt, irritability, anger, resentment, despair and hopelessness, emotional numbness, withdrawal from normal routine and feeling isolated from others.
+Emotional symptoms can include anxiety, panic attacks, a sense of losing control, guilt, irritability, anger, resentment, despair, hopelessness, emotional numbness, or withdrawal from daily routines and social interactions, leading to feelings of isolation.

-Physical issues such as exhaustion, eating disturbances, poor digestion, sleep disturbances, sexual dysfunction and chronic pain.
+Physical symptoms might manifest as exhaustion, disrupted eating habits, digestive issues, sleep disturbances, sexual dysfunction, or chronic pain.

-Cognitive issues including memory lapses, difficulty making decisions, decreased ability to concentrate or feeling distracted.
+Cognitive symptoms often involve memory lapses, difficulty making decisions, trouble concentrating, or feeling constantly distracted.

-For some, symptoms take weeks, months or years to surface.
-For others, different symptoms may be experienced at different times throughout the healing process.
+For some, these symptoms may take weeks, months, or even years to surface.
+For others, different symptoms may arise at various stages of the healing process.

 how I can help